mohit-sharma-87/starter-azure-function-mongodb/README.md

 With this we have successfully connected our first function with [MongoDB Atlas](https://www.mongodb.com/atlas/database).
-Now lets take to next level, we would create another function with return a movie document released in a particular year which would be an user input.
+Now lets take to next level, we would create another function that returns a movie document based on the year of release.

-So lets added the boiler code
+So lets added the boiler code again

 ```java